 There are a lot of people working every day to ban single-use plastic bags in their hometowns and communities to make reusable bags a common behavior.
 Their reasons may differ, but concern for the environment is usually a common theme.
 This week for What’s In the News Wednesday, we’ve rounded up several locations that have either expanded their disposable bag ban (congratulations, West Hollywood!) or are working to implement their own ordinance.

 West Hollywood Ban Spreads to All Retailers

-In August of 2012, the West Hollywood City Council voted to pass an ordinance that banned single use plastic bags in pharmacies, grocery and retail stores in the 1.9-square-mile city.
+In August 2012, the West Hollywood City Council voted to pass an ordinance that banned single-use plastic bags in pharmacies, grocery, and retail stores in the 1.9-square-mile city.
 West Hollywood’s ruling is unique because it also includes clothing stores and newsstands – two retail businesses not typically impacted by disposable bag bans.

 Colorado City Takes Big Step towards Implementing Disposable Bag Fee

 The Durango, Colorado City Council voted 4-1 in favor of a law that would impose a 10-cent fee on disposable paper and plastic bags handed out for large retail chains in the city – this would impact the local Walmart, the two City Markets, and Albertsons.
 There have been heated discussions on the topic of the bag fee for many months with passionate arguments on both sides of the issue.
 Ultimately, the fee was voted in and is scheduled to go into action sometime in 2014.

 Residents opposed to the disposable bag fee have 30 days, or until September 6, to collect signatures from 344 people, or 10 percent of those who voted in the last city election, and file a petition that would force the council to repeal the fee or trigger a referendum on the issue.
 There has been a lot of support behind the notion of a petition and the city attorney, David Smith, has made it clear that the city will only recognize one petition.